jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 * Introduced the business to the potential of predictive modelling, machine learning and player segmentation
 * Focused efforts on end-to-end delivery, working to Agile principles in order to deliver incremental value
 * Established various academic collaborations with institutions including the [Leeds Institute of Data Analytics](https://lida.leeds.ac.uk/) and Lancaster University [Data Science Institute](https://www.lancaster.ac.uk/dsi/)

+## Interim Safer Gambling Programme Manager - SB&G
+### July 2018 to October 2018
+In addition to my responsibilities as Head of Data Science, I became heavily involved in forging our early safer gambling strategy working closly with the then Managing Director of Risk and Safer Gambling.

+During this time I...
+* Met reguarly with industry groups such as [Senet Group](https://senetgroup.org.uk/) and the RGA
+* Liased with the Gambling Commission and other regulatory bodies
+* Outlined a identification and interaction strategy with machine learning and behavioural analytics at its core
+* Oversaw a interaction trial in collaboration with [the Behavioural Insights Team](https://www.bi.team/)

 ## Head of Strategy & Insight - SB&G
 ### Feb 2015 to August 2015